Peter Fonagy

-Peter Fonagy (born 14 August 1952) is a Hungarian-born British psychoanalyst and clinical psychologist.
+Peter Fonagy (born 14 August 1952) is a British psychoanalyst and clinical psychologist.
 He studied clinical psychology at University College London.
-He is a Professor of Contemporary Psychoanalysis and Developmental Science Head of the Division of Psychology and Language Sciences at University College London and a training and supervising analyst in the British Psycho-Analytical Society in child and adult analysis.
+He is a Professor of Contemporary Psychoanalysis and Developmental Science Head of the Division of Psychology and Language Sciences at University College London and a training and supervising analyst in the British Psychoanalytical Society in child and adult analysis.
 His clinical interests center on issues of borderline psychopathology, violence, and early attachment relationships.
-He was Chief Executive of the Anna Freud Centre in London until September 2024.
+He was chief executive of the Anna Freud Centre in London until September 2024.
 His work attempts to integrate empirical research with psychoanalytic theory.
 He has published over 500 papers, and 270 chapters and has authored 19 and edited 17 books.

 Career

 Fonagy is a Fellow of the British Academy, the Faculty of Medical Sciences, the Academy of Social Sciences, and a registrant of the BPC.
 He was appointed twice as a Senior Investigator by the National Institute for Health and Care Research (NIHR).

 Fonagy was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to psychoanalysis and clinical psychology and received the Wiley Prize of the British Academy for Lifetime Achievements.